Memoir and Nonfiction

 Narrative Nonfiction: People, Places, Events

-Hidden Valley Road; Inside the Mind of an American Family Robert Kolker
+Hidden Valley Road; Inside the Mind of an American Family by Robert Kolker

-Lost Girls: An Unsolved American Mystery Robert Kolker
+Lost Girls: An American Mystery by Robert Kolker

-Boys in the Boat: Nine Americans and their Epic Quest for Gold at the 1936 Berlin Olympics: Daniel James Brown
+Boys in the Boat: Nine Americans and their Epic Quest for Gold at the 1936 Berlin Olympics by Daniel James Brown

-Hidden Valley Road; Inside the Mind of an American Family Robert Kolker
+Hidden Valley Road; Inside the Mind of an American Family by Robert Kolker

-Lost Girls: An Unsolved American Mystery Robert Kolker
+Lost Girls: An American Mystery by Robert Kolker

-Boys in the Boat: Nine Americans and their Epic Quest for Gold at the 1936 Berlin Olympics: Daniel James Brown
+Boys in the Boat: Nine Americans and their Epic Quest for Gold at the 1936 Berlin Olympics by Daniel James Brown

 Psychology/Personal Growth/Self Help